alemar11/ios-watchos-tvos-macos-resources/README.md

 ## Panel

 #### 🔹*Obj-C*
+* [ContainerView](https://github.com/mrustaa/ContainerView) - ContainerView is designed to add a cool swim from the bottom to the animation with the effect of scale, controlled by the help of a gesture, scrollView also takes control.
 * [ISHPullUp](https://github.com/iosphere/ISHPullUp) - Vertical split view controller with pull up gesture as seen in the iOS 10 Maps app.
 * [LNPopupController](https://github.com/LeoNatan/LNPopupController) - LNPopupController is a framework for presenting view controllers as popups of other view controllers, much like the Apple Music and Podcasts apps.